Pharma Franchise and Pharma Distributorship

 PCD Pharma Franchise – Franchise partners invest in setting up their office, distribution system, and advertising.
 They handle their own running costs.

-Pharma Franchise/Distribution – Distributors also invest in stock, premises, and promotion, but their investment is usually higher since they buy in bulk.
+Pharma Franchise/Distributionship – Distributors also invest in stock, premises, and promotion, but their investment is usually higher since they buy in bulk.

 2. Ownership and Freedom